Invisalign vs Veneers

 Can Replace The Enamel of Damaged Teeth

 Enamel is the outermost layer of your teeth which helps to protect it.
 This enamel is highly durable and strong but it can still be damaged and worn down.
+Enamel quality can also be compromised if issues arise during the formation of enamel.
 Damaged enamel is a cause for concern as lost enamel does not grow back.
 This can also lead to increased sensitivity and pain in affected teeth, increased susceptibility to dental decay which can lead to painful tooth abscesses.
 There are many causes to enamel loss which can include; aggressive tooth brushing, acid-reflux disease, and even certain acidic foods and drinks.

 Dental veneers are an excellent enamel replacement for patients suffering from enamel loss as dental veneers can help mimic the protective function of natural tooth enamel.